Frequently Asked Questions

 Our Improver course has it’s own curriculum that builds on the foundations established in the Beginner course, with limited overlap.
 Together the Beginner and Improver courses give you a strong foundation for your entire dance journey.

-Our open level courses, led by our amazing international guest instructor Javi, are designed as focused 5-week crash courses on specific topics that will not only strengthen a specific style or part of the dance, but make you a better and more confident dancer overall.
+Our open level courses, led by both our amazing international guest instructors and local instructors together, are designed as focused 5-week crash courses on specific topics that will not only strengthen a specific style or part of the dance, but make you a better and more confident dancer overall.

-Javi will only be in Oslo for a limited time, so we highly recommend making the most of this precious opportunity and joining as many of the courses as you can.
+Each guest instructor will only be in Oslo for a limited time, so we highly recommend making the most of these precious opportunities and joining as many of the courses as you can.

 Q: CAN I JOIN BOTH THE BEGINNER AND IMPROVER COURSES AT THE SAME TIME TO DEVELOPER FASTER?